Safeguarding at New Marske Primary School.

 |Mr J. Dooris||Head Teacher||Designated Safeguarding Lead (DSL)|

-As well as school staff to support the work with safeguarding within New Marske Primary, the school also use the services of Pam Gartland: Safeguarding First, who supports the school by providing training and offering support to the school.
+As well as school staff to support the work with safeguarding within New Marske Primary, the school also use the services of Safeguarding Support, who support the school by providing training and offering support to the school.

-If you have any concerns about safeguarding or child protection please pass this concern onto Mr Dooris or Miss Mrs Rule.
+If you have any concerns about safeguarding or child protection please pass this concern onto Mr Dooris or Miss Allen.
+If you have any concerns about how safeguarding procedures are conducted in school, contact can be made with Mr Dooris, head teacher, of Mrs Sophie Long, the chair of governors.
+Contact can be made via the school office.